LCC-CIT/CS295N-CourseMaterials/Labs/Lab03/Lab3Instructions_CS295N.md

 - Name of the submitter
 - Date submitted

+Are there any other properties you think you might need or want?
+(Don't add more than one or two.)

 #### Group C

 **Informational Site**

-Modify the Home / Forum so users can post comments.
+Modify the Home / Forum so users can post comments about informational pages in the site.

 Forum posts will contain:

-- Page being commented on
+- URL of the Page being commented on
 - Subject
 - Rating of the page (an integer)
 - Text of the post
 - Name of person posting
 - Date posted

-For now, all users will see all messages, even those addressed to someone else.
+Are there any other properties you think you might need or want?
+(Don't add more than one or two.)

+Do you want the posts to be identified as either comments or additional information?

 ### Implementation Instructions

 #### Models

-- Decide what two models you will need.
+- Decide what two or three models you will need.
 - Decide the relationship between the models.
 - Code the models.